-Product roadmap presentations to these audiences is all about scale.
+Product roadmap presentations to these audiences are all about scale.
 Big total addressable markets, big common problems that plague industries, repeatable growth tactics with increasing ROI, successes and proof points that map to larger opportunities and scalability.
 You can save your screeds about technical debt and improved usability for other venues—use this stage to create excitement and enthusiasm for the product and plans you’ve been obsessed with so it has the full backing and support of the influence peddlers holding the purse strings.

 If your product roadmap presentation goes well, you’ll not only get support for your plans, gather some useful feedback and create momentum for your product, but you’ll raise your own profile within the company ranks and beyond.